Social Anxiety Meaning

 For introverts like us, progress often depends on respecting energy limits while still practicing courage.

-What has worked better for me is not forcing myself into maximum-stimulation situations all at once.
+What has worked better for me is not getting exposed to maximum-stimulation situations all at once.
 It is building tolerance gradually:

 • smaller settings before larger ones